buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/PropertySets/Pset_ValveTypeDrawOffCock.md

+# Pset_ValveTypeDrawOffCock

 A small diameter valve, used to drain water from a cistern or water filled system.
 <!-- end of short definition -->